Dr David Maidment

 Throughout his studies, David has also undertaken a number of volunteer roles.
 He has worked with children with autism as part of the National Autistic Society’s befriending scheme, as well as in adult mental health services at Cardiff and Vale University Health Board (Whitchurch Hospital/Park Road Rehabilitation Unit) and Nottinghamshire NHS Trust (Rampton Hospital).
 David worked briefly as an Independence Worker for the Mansfield, North Nottinghamshire based charity Jigsaw, offering support to vulnerable people over the age of 60 with dementia.

-In his current role as a Research Fellow within the Habilitation for Hearing Loss group, David now intends to bring together his diverse experiences and expertise.
+In his current role as a Research Fellow within the Mild-to-moderate hearing loss group, David now intends to bring together his diverse experiences and expertise.
 He hopes to develop novel, patient-centred intervention strategies, for patients to overcome loss of social activity and participation arising from difficulties in their hearing.

 David’s main expertise is Cognitive Psychology, specifically learning and memory in humans.
 His previous research has focused on verbal short-term memory, auditory perceptual organisation (i.e. auditory streaming/‘grouping’), lip-reading, and audiovisual speech processing in both children and adults.